 Moving into this space was a big moment.
 If Schmidt’s little office / production space / warehouse hadn’t quite felt “official” before, it did now (though even as I ordered furniture and equipment, I still couldn’t shake the feeling that I was playing house).
-The “front of the house” area included room for a conference table (our first!), a kitchen/break room furnished with a table and chairs from Ikea, a bathroom, and an office for me (Chris would continue to work from home and pick up Oliver/start dinner).
-I set up a water cooler delivery service and laundry service for towels and aprons (I’d been doing the wash myself), along with a cleaning service for the bathrooms, kitchen, and carpet vacuuming.
+The “front of the house” area included room for a conference table (our first!), a kitchen/break room furnished with a table and chairs from IKEA, a bathroom, and an office for me (Chris would continue to work from home and pick up Oliver/start dinner).
+I set up a water cooler delivery service and laundry service for towels and aprons (I’d been doing the wash myself), along with services for carpet vacuuming and cleaning the bathrooms and kitchen.

 We positioned Ben’s desk in an area between the front and back, and the rest of the warehouse space was dedicated to making and shipping deodorant.
-Ben drew up a production/shipping floor plan with an autocad program (a drafting and designing software), which was an enormous help.
-We needed to make sense of how to best arrange new machinery, along with staging, shipping, and labeling stations, plus shelving for inventory and supplies.
+Ben drew up a production/shipping floor plan with an AutoCAD program (drafting and designing software), which was an enormous help.
+We needed to make sense of how to best arrange new machinery, staging, shipping, and labeling stations, plus shelving for inventory and supplies.
 With Ben’s plan in place, we brought over our big industrial melting pot from the previous space and added a second one.
 We continued to use a small filling machine powered by a foot pedal, but labeling by hand was far too time consuming—a full-time job for two people.

-We began our hunt for a labeler.
-Being mindful of budget, Kevin and I found a used one to be shipped to our new warehouse.
-Much to everyone’s dismay, it arrived malfunctioning and with missing parts.
-After calling every mechanic in the area, none of whom were willing to deal with this dinosaur, we found someone to haul it away, enlisted help from our attorney to get a refund, and bought a new one.
-I’m naturally frugal and risk-averse, but when cutting corners didn’t pay off—like with the dysfunctional used labeler—it was a lesson in the importance of investing money where it counts.
+We finally began our hunt for a labeling machine.
+Being mindful of budget, Kevin and I found a used one and had it shipped to our new warehouse.
+Much to everyone’s dismay, it arrived malfunctioning and missing parts.
+We called every mechanic in the area, but none of them were willing to deal with this dinosaur of a machine.
+I’m naturally frugal and risk-averse, but when cutting corners didn’t pay off—like with this dysfunctional used labeler—it was a lesson in the importance of investing money where it counts.
+We found someone to haul away the old labeler, enlisted help from our attorney to get a refund and bought a new one.

 At last I hired a much-needed bookkeeper, Darcy, to manage invoices and help me with retailer communications.
 I gave her a desk in the front of the office where she could also act as a point of contact for any walk-ins.
-We had real phones for the first time, and soon Darcy became a screener for incoming calls and customer support (a huge improvement for Ben, who had been kind enough to help me out but was increasingly too busy with other tasks to handle calls).
+We had real phones for the first time, and soon Darcy became a screener for incoming calls and customer support (a huge relief for Ben, who had been kind enough to help me out but was increasingly too busy with other tasks to handle calls).
 I added a few folks to Alex’s crew, too, so we had more support with production and shipping.

 When it came to big financial decisions, like signing a lease for the new space, buying equipment, and hiring more employees, I was doing it all on an as-needed basis to continue to meet demand.
 I didn’t have formal projections for Schmidt’s, but I knew the numbers looked good.
-The big retail accounts I’d landed, like PCC, Sprouts, and Whole Foods (along with dozens of smaller accounts), provided a steady stream of cash, and with Chris focused full-time on marketing, our online sales were booming.
+The big retail accounts I’d landed, like PCC, Sprouts, and Whole Foods (along with dozens of smaller accounts), provided a steady stream of cash, and with Chris focused full time on marketing, our online sales were booming.

+[feels like you need a new heading about partnership]